surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-switch.md

 ### Enum

-PowerShell 5.0 introduced the `Enum` and it's also an option in this case.
+PowerShell 5.0 introduced the `enum` and it's also an option in this case.

 ``` powershell
 $day = 3